Mr-kings042/Mr-kings042/README.md

 ## 👨🏾‍💻 About Me

-Hi, I’m **Kingsley Okoh** — a passionate **Backend Developer** dedicated to building efficient, scalable, and user-friendly systems.
+Hi, I'm **Kingsley Okoh**,  a passionate **Backend Developer** dedicated to building efficient, scalable, and user-friendly systems.

 I work primarily with **Python (FastAPI, Django, Flask)**, **PostgreSQL**, **SQLAlchemy**, and **Docker**, but I also have experience with **Node.js, Express.js, and MongoDB**.
 I enjoy solving real-world problems with clean backend architectures and collaborating on projects that have real impact.

-I’m also passionate about **open source, mentorship, and community building**, and I regularly share knowledge through documentation and peer learning.
+I'm also passionate about **open source, mentorship, and community building**, and I regularly share knowledge through documentation and peer learning.

 ---